An implicit ODE-based numerical solver for the simulation of the Heisenberg-Euler equations in 3+1 dimensions: Numerical Method

 \subsection{Parallelisation of the algorithm}

 The numerical method presented in this paper can be parallelized.
 In order to distribute the computational load over multiple processing cores the lattice is sliced into smaller sub-lattices.
-The communication between nodes is then limited to the exchange of boundary values for the computation of the approximation of the space derivatives.
-The computation of the right hand side of \eqref{PropEquation} and subsequent iteration of the ODE is then a purely local problem.
+The communication between compute nodes is limited to the exchange of boundary values for the computation of the discrete space derivatives in \eqref{PropEquationNonlin}.
+The computation of the right hand side of \eqref{PropEquationNonlin} and the subsequent time step update are then a purely local problem.